code-check/github-api-scala/test.md

 This readme documents the changes to the tests.

 ## Initial Setup
+1. Create new repo for test on your GitHub account
-1. Please export username and repository that exists under your name.
+1. Export username and repository that exists under your name.
 2. If you have no yet exported your Github token, create one [here](https://github.com/settings/tokens) and export it.

 ``` bash